Artemmkin/logging-sandbox/README.md

-_These roles assumes that you run ubuntu14.04.
+_These roles assume that you run ubuntu14.04.
 I used AWS for my tests_

 ### How to use these roles?